-- Create one vertex for each person and one vertex for each fruit. - ightharpoonup Create an edge between person vertex v and fruit vertex w if person v likes fruit w.
+- ▶ Create one vertex for each person and one vertex for each fruit. - Create an edge between person vertex v and fruit vertex w if person v likes fruit w.

 Question.
-Is there a way for each person to receive a piece of fruit he or she likes?
+Is there a way for each person to receive a piece of fruit they like?